rdking/proposal-object-members/README.md

   return retval;
 });
 ```

+## Privileges for object declarations...
+The addition of `class` keyword also brought the `Reflect` API with it, ensuring that those who have the desire to avoid using the `class` keyword can do so without issue.
+It is the intention of this proposal that this ability be maintained even though the addition of privilege levels.
+This is done by allowing the new tokens (`private`, `protected`, & `#`) to be used in object literal declarations as shown in the notation example above.
+Because any member declared `private` or `protected` will not be publicly accessible on the object instance, any object containing such members must also contain 1 or more functions which, taken together, access all `private` and `protected` members.
+These functions must be declared within the scope of the object literal declaration.

+## Mutations to objects...
+Any function added to an object literal or a `class` prototype after the declaration will not have access to the `private` and `protected` members of the object literal or `class`.
+The reason for this can be seen by looking at the translated code in "The `private` and `protected` keywords..." section above.
+The result of a `private` or `protected` declaration is a `Symbol` that only exists within the scope of the corresponding object literal or `class` declaration.
+Functions declared later will not have access to these `Symbols`.
+Also, since these `Symbols` are not themselves part of the object literal or `class` declaration, there is no means of retrieving these `Symbols` via any object literal, `class` constructor, or `class` prototype.

+## Implementation details...
+Every object will contain 2 new slots:
+* one for `private` values
+* one for declaration info

+The slot for `private` values will contain a single sealed record, the key/value pairs of which will be all of the `private` and `protected` symbols associated with the object and their corresponding default values as well as a `__proto__: null` pair.
+The slot for declaration info will contain a single sealed record, the key/value pairs of which are the declared `[[Identifier Name]]` and corresponding `Symbol` value of the `protected` members of the object as well as a `__proto__: null` pair.
+This serves as the list of inheritable names.

+The prototype resulting from a `class` declaration is no different.
+Neither is the resulting constructor function.
+When `private` and `protected` members are declared `static` in a `class`, their information is added to the afore mentioned slots of the generated constructor.
+If they are not declared `static`, their information is added to the afore mentioned slots of the generated prototype object.
+All key/value pairs added to the declaration info record of any object are added as read-only.
+All key/value pairs added to the `private` values record of a `class` prototype are added as read-only while those added to the constructor remain writable.

+The `private` values record of the constructor is used as the `private` and `protected` data for the `static` members of the `class` while the same record of the prototype is used as the `__proto__` value for the `private` values record of every instance object created by the corresponding constructor.
+When a `class` extends another, the `__proto__` field of both afore mentioned slots in both generated components of the newly derrived `class` is assigned a reference to the corresponding record of the base `class`.
+In this way, inheritance of the `protected` members of a `class` continues to follow the same prototypal paradigm already present in ES.

 ## The odd bits...
 There will be those who strongly disagree with the use of the `private` keyword without access notation that looks like `obj.field`.
 To them I say, "I agree.
 It doesn't feel quite right having that extra character in there."
 At the same time, I recognize that this is ES, which is a very different language than the ones from which we're borrowing the `class` concept.
 As such, we should be willing to expect some _reasonable_ concessions.
 I would rather concede the extra `#` in `obj#.field` for rational reasons like the need to not have private implementation details interfere with public interface mutation, than concede `private` in `private field` for emotional reasons like "it doesn't feel right".